-In your three terms at WBS you will study seven compulsory modules, with optional modules enabling you to personalise the course to your own interests, allowing you to focus on your future career path in finance.
+In your three terms at WBS you will study seven core modules, with optional modules enabling you to personalise the course to your own interests, allowing you to focus on your future career path in finance.

 Assessment is a mix of exams and coursework with your dissertation bringing all your learning together at the end.